CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Experimental Analysis

 \subsection{Analysis of the RL optimization}

+We analyze how optimizing with RL affects clustering on the UCF101 training set.
+Figure~\ref{fig:teaser} shows the t-SNE~\cite{tsne} visualization.
+Each point is a video instance in the unseen classes, and each color is a class label.
+As it can be seen, the RL optimization makes videos of the same class appear closer together.

-We analyze how RL affects clustering on the UCF101 training set.
-For each class in the training set, we measure the distribution of clusters that they belong to, visualized in the supplementary material.
+We also do a quantitative analysis of the clustering.
+For each class in the training set, we measure the distribution of clusters that they belong to, visualized in the Fig~\ref{fig:histogram}.
 We observe that after the RL optimization, the clustering becomes ``cleaner".
 This is, most instances in a class belong to a dominant cluster.
 This effect can be measured using the purity of the cluster:

 where $N$ is the number of data points (video instances), $k$ is the number of clusters, $c_{i}$ is a cluster in the set of clusters, and $t_{j}$ is the class which has the maximum count for cluster $c_{i}$.
 Poor clustering results in purity values close to 0, and a perfect clustering will return a purity of 1.
-Using k-means, the purity of the clusters is 0.77, while optimizing the clusters with RL results in a purity of 0.89.
+Using K-means, the purity is 0.77, while optimizing the clusters with RL results in a purity of 0.89.

 Finally, we observe another interesting side effect of clustering.
 Some of the most commonly confused classes before clustering (e.g.~``Baby crawling" vs.~``Mopping floor", ``Breaststroke" vs.~``front crawl", ``Rowing vs. front crawl") are assigned to different clusters after RL, resolving confusion.
 This suggests that clusters are also used as a means to differentiate between similar classes.